Tihi321/ts-use/README.md

   - [`useReducerSelector`](./src/example/useStore/index.tsx) &mdash; takes selector and returns value similar hooks for providing simple state without using reducer `StateProvider`, `withStateProvider`, `useStateStore`, `useStateSelector`
+  - [`useReactiveState`](./src/example/useState/index.ts) &mdash; reactive state that updates with change in initial state

+  - **Animation**
+  - [`useAnimation`](./src/example/useAnimation/index.tsx) &mdash; use with animations, it tracks and start and exit animation so component can unmount after it exit animation has finished